fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Creational/AbstractFactory/Readme.md

 # AbstactFactory method
-Similar to the Factory method, but in fact implemented as the Factory for the Factory patterns.
+Similar to the Factory method, but implemented as the Factory for the Factory patterns.

 ## Concepts
 1. Factory of Factories
 2. Factory of related objects
-3. Uses common interface all the way through
+3. Uses common Interface all the way through
 4. Defers creation logic to subclass

 **Example :** DocumentBuilder

 ## Design
 1. Group Factories together
-2. Factories are responsible for the lifecycle (atleast for the creation)
+2. Factories are responsible for the lifecycle (at least for the creation)
-3. Common interface carried throughout the AbstractFactory
+3. Common Interface carried throughout the AbstractFactory
 4. Returns concrete classes
 5. Parameterised create method
 6. Build using composition